 I could not help but keep rambling about how nervous I was about attending the wedding, knowing there would be reprimand on escaping from late night parties to check my mails and not to mention the time difference.
 I realised that the more I expressed my discontent about taking the vacation, the more supportive my colleagues became about me taking it.
 Reverse psychology never seems to get outdated.
 “Don’t worry, we will handle everything.”
 When I explained the challenges about not being accessible, they assured me that they would cover for me and contact me only if there was an emergency.
 I got support in winding up my work and in assigning duties in my absence.
 I have found that when people show care and commitment for their job, they get it back bountiful.

 The first day is tough

 I never lifted my head from the time I boarded the plane to the time I reached my hotel, covering as much work as I could.
 Keeping my phones and laptop out of reach was the toughest thing to do, since I already had warnings about carrying my work into the wedding.
 I remember taking long bathroom breaks to quickly read my mails and check on work.
-But I must admit, the compulsion eased on the second day and decreased in intensity in the days that followed.
-My need to be on the job all the time eased and the fact that I had the option to sleep in and not wake up by clockwork was my first delight.
+But the compulsion eased on the second day and continued to decrease in intensity in the days that followed.
+My need to be on the job all the time diminished and the fact that I had the option to sleep in and not wake up by clockwork was my first delight.
 I was pleasantly surprised to see that work was actually going on without me and a lot of people got their due importance in my absence.